PRESS CONTACT: Ana Hornburg at 517-908-8229 or [email protected]

 “We’re thrilled to be able to offer our Medical Opportunities members the chance to connect with a broader network of candidates and employers,” said Longwell Sadowski.
 “The best part though, is knowing that all of our users will have access to a platform that is more secure, easier to use and contains more features.”

-ACEMAPP Jobs will launch as a service line of ACEMAPP in the summer of 2018 and will not affect regular use of ACEMAPP.
+ACEMAPP Careers will launch as a service line of ACEMAPP in the summer of 2018 and will not affect regular use of ACEMAPP.
 Current users of Medical Opportunities will be redirected to the ACEMAPP website when the transition occurs.
 Training opportunities will be available this summer for Medical Opportunities members to review changes and improvements to the system.

 The Michigan Health Council is a Michigan-based 501(c)(3) nonprofit organization dedicated to creating a culture of health with health professionals at the heart of the delivery system.
 Their mission is to build health professional capacity by offering innovative products and services across six focus areas.
 Learn more about the Michigan Health Council at mhc.org.